-How the color blue becomes
+How the color blue becomes an inspiration

 Blue art project highlights

 We wanted to see how young art students would interpret the multiple benefits of our dialysers.
 See this feature film about their briefing session.

 We first approached a group of young art students to interpret the multiple benefits of our dialysers in an artistic way.

 See this feature film about their first creative session.